Investigations

 Result

-corneal nerve fiber damage correlates with intraepidermal nerve fiber loss and severity of neuropathy
+corneal nerve fibre damage correlates with intra-epidermal nerve fibre loss and severity of neuropathy

 heart rate variability (HRV)